 Rugby is a great winter sport.
 It is a sport not run by Hillcrest Normal School.
 As a school, we do enter teams into the Inter School Winter Sports Tournament for any senior school children who are interested in this.
 If you would like your children to join in with rugby, please google hamilton rugby clubs.

 Swimming is a sport run throughout the summer months.
-The Hillcrest Swim Club is based out of the Hillcrest Normal School pool and the Boys High School pool.
+Hamilton Aquatics is based out of the Hillcrest Normal School pool and the Boys High School pool.
 This is not run by Hillcrest Normal School but the swim club.
 They run learn to swim sessions and competitive swim teams.